 Some of the information to include:

 Ensure your content mirrors your shopper’s goals.
-Regardless of the device a customer uses, they can view images, watch videos, compare vehicle specs, book a test drive, and access warranty information.
-A mobile-responsive site also means that customers can quickly browse and contact you with ease while on the move.
+Customers can view images, watch videos, compare vehicle specs, book a test drive, and access warranty information regardless of the device they use.
+A mobile-responsive site also means that customers can easily browse and contact you while on the move.

-Although most of the shoppers will go directly to your dealership, they are using their phones to check out directions and look up your number.
+Although most shoppers will go directly to your dealership, they use their phones to check out directions and look up your number.

-Your digital marketing success will greatly depend on your ability to get seen.
+Your digital marketing success depends greatly on your visibility.
 Present your dealership as the best solution at the moment the audience is doing their search.
-Ensure content is available when they need it and on platforms that they use to seek solutions.
+Ensure content is available when needed and on platforms they use to seek solutions.

 Consider that search is evolving and that by 2020, 50 percent of searches will be voice-based.